Sudhanshushekhar6/Amazon_clone/README.md

 # Amazon Clone
-This project is a clone of the popular e-commerce platform Amazon, created using HTML and CSS.
+This project is a clone of the popular e-commerce platform Amazon, created using HTML5 and CSS3.
 ## Technologies Used
-HTML
+HTML5
-CSS
+CSS3